winningtemp/candidate-test/front-end/README.md

 		 - No value: #cccccc

 #### Task 2
-Implement your design in javascript using whatever framework you like (React, Angular, vue.js, jquery, plain javascript).
+Implement your solution using any combinaion of React, Typescript and/or plain Javascript.

 **Requirements:**